trezzuri/erpnext-docs/docs/pt/introduction/concepts-and-terms.md

 An Account is a heading under which financial and business transactions are carried on.
-Examples of accounts are "Debtors", "Creditors", "VAT Payable", “Travel Expenses”, "Sales", "Share Capital", etc. ERPNext keeps track of your customers' and suppliers' balances in the background, so you don't need to create dedicated Accounts for them.
+Examples of accounts are "Debtors", "Creditors", "VAT Payable", “Travel Expenses”, "Sales", "Share Capital", etc. SOMA keeps track of your customers' and suppliers' balances in the background, so you don't need to create dedicated Accounts for them.